-This analysis aims to measure the average of an ad-hoc defined parameter we call "slowdown".
-We define it as the ratio between the total response time across all executions of the task and the response time (i.e. queue time and running time) of the last execution of said task.
-This metric is especially useful to analyze the impact of unsuccesful executions on each task total execution time w.r.t. the intrinsic workload (i.e. computational time) of tasks.
+This analysis aims to measure the figure of "slowdown", which is defined as the ratio between the response time (i.equeue time and running time) of the last execution of a given task and the total response time across all executions of said task.
+This metric is especially useful to analyze the impact of unsuccessful executions on each task total execution time w.r.t. the intrinsic workload (i.e. computational time) of tasks.

-Refer to Figure 9 for a comparison between the 2011 and 2019 mean task slowdown measures broke down by task priority.
-Additionally, said means are computed on a cluster-by-cluster basis for 2019 data in Figure 10.
+Refer to figure 8 for a comparison between the 2011 and 2019 mean task slowdown measures broke down by task priority.
+Additionally, said means are computed on a cluster-by-cluster basis for 2019 data in figure 9.